dmx-systems/dmx-documentation/docs/intro.rst

 Find out more about our existing plugins in the :ref:`Plugin section <plugins-overview-of-plugins>`.

 Of course, you are free to develop your own DMX plugins.
-For more details on this, please check back our Developer Documentation in a little while.
+For more details on this, please see our :ref:`Developer Guide <developer-guide>`.
 To get started we recommend you to start with our `Plugin Template <https://git.dmx.systems/dmx-plugins/dmx-plugin-template>`_.

 *****************************